 What You Need To Do:

-Your ophthalmologist (Eye M.D.) may suggest surgery, eye exercises, or other treatments to help your eyes focus.
+Your ophthalmologist (Eye M.D.) may recommend surgery, eye exercises, or other Cure s to help your eyes focus.

 Why It's Important:

 To correct their inability to focus properly, many adults with strabismus have to tilt or turn their heads when focusing.
 They also are unable to make direct eye contact with both eyes when looking at people, which can make social situations awkward.

 Adults with strabismus may experience any or all of these symptoms:

 - eye lethargy